kimjoar/writings/integration-tests.md

 });
 ```

-For those with experience with Ruby, the `fakeResponse` function almost
+(For those with experience with Ruby, the `fakeResponse` function almost
-feels like a block.
+feels like a block.)

 Often we initialized some view the same way for a lot of tests, as we
 did with `PersonsView` in both test examples above.
 Often we ended up
-abstracting these into for example a `getPersonsViewFromResponse`, as
+abstracting these into, for example, a `getPersonsViewFromResponse` as
 follows:

 ```javascript